 If you want to make your English sound more natural, more like a native speaker, then pay close attention to today’s lesson.
 Because I’m going to teach you five phrases that English learners often use, but that native English speakers would never say – either because they’re incorrect or because these phrases just don’t sound natural.

 Remember – I don’t want you feel BAD about these mistakes; I want to help you learn from them instead!
+You can learn more in my 200 Common Errors in English Course.

 The truth is that it’s quite common to fall into the habit of using unnatural phrases if you live in a place where you don’t have much opportunity to talk with and listen to native English speakers.
 That’s why I’m here to help correct these phrases and show you a better way to say them.